CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Experiments

-We evaluated the proposed method on two representative tasks: semi-supervised semantic segmentation and semi-supervised image classification.
+We evaluate the proposed method on two representative tasks: semi-supervised semantic segmentation and semi-supervised image classification.

-\textbf{Semantic Segmentation.} Experiments were conducted on two benchmark datasets, PASCAL VOC~2012 and Cityscapes\cite{pascal,cityscapes}.
-PASCAL VOC~2012 is a standard dataset containing 20 object categories and one background class, with 1,464 images for training and 1,449 for validation.
-Following common practice, the training set was augmented with 9,118 additional images from the Segmentation Boundary Dataset\cite{SBD}, resulting in a total of 10,582 training images.
+\textbf{Semantic segmentation.} For semantic segmentation, experiments are conducted on two benchmark datasets, VOC augmented with SBD and Cityscapes~\citep{pascal,cityscapes}.
+PASCAL VOC~2012 is a standard dataset containing 20 object categories and one background class, with 1,464 training images and 1,449 validation images.
+Following common practice, the training set was augmented with 9,118 additional images from the Segmentation Boundary Dataset~\citep{SBD}, resulting in a total of 10,582 training images in VOC augmented with SBD.
 Cityscapes focuses on urban scene understanding and includes 19 categories, comprising 2,975 finely annotated training images and 500 validation images at a resolution of $1024\times2048$.

-\textbf{Image Classification.} For semi-supervised image classification, we evaluated our method on CIFAR-10 and Mini-ImageNet\cite{krizhevsky2009learning,vinyals2016matching}.
-CIFAR-10 consists of 10 classes with 60,000 color images of size $32\times32$, including 50,000 for training and 10,000 for testing.
-Following the standard semi-supervised protocol, a small subset of the training images was randomly selected as labeled data, with the remainder treated as unlabeled.
-Mini-ImageNet is a commonly used subset of ImageNet containing 100 classes, each with 600 color images of size $84\times84$ (500 for training and 100 for testing).
-Under the semi-supervised setting, we similarly partitioned the training set into labeled and unlabeled portions to evaluate performance under limited annotation.